Skip to content

 The brief is generated server-side (not by the LLM), then Claude polishes it for presentation.

-Learned Tips#
+Learned Tips

-When you've been using Coppermind for a while, it learns patterns from your work -- what approaches worked, what went wrong, what to watch out for.
+When you've been using Armbrain for a while, it learns patterns from your work -- what approaches worked, what went wrong, what to watch out for.
 These are extracted weekly as "tips" and automatically appended to your meeting briefs.

 Tips appear at the end of the brief in two groups: